inomuh/imfit/test/Fault Plans/README.md

-Fault plaans are created by IM-FIT
+# Fault plans are created by IM-FIT